rdbeach/JsonQuery/README.md

                 add: adds an element or json to the array

-The objects extend HashMap, and the arrays extend Arraylist.
+		Inherited Methods: The objects extend HashMap, and the arrays extend Arraylist.